 Join Shaukat Khanum Blood Donors Club

 The only source of blood is healthy volunteer donors.
-At Shaukat Khanum Memorial Cancer Hospital and Research Centre, we need more than 50 bags of blood and blood components per day.
-That majority of cancer patients need blood transfusion during their treatment.
-One bag of blood can save more than one lives.
-Each one of us can help in this noble mission by a simple act of volunteering to donate blood and joining Blood Donation Club at SKMCH&RC.
+As cancer patients need blood transfusions during their treatment, at Shaukat Khanum Memorial Cancer Hospital and Research Centre in Lahore and Peshawar, we need more than 65 bags of blood and blood components every day.
+One bag of blood can save more than one life.

 Frequently Asked Questions about Blood Donation